banarum/magicsmash/README.md

  Features:
    * Game has fully functioning engine wired in
    * It has mask collision system to handle different groups interaction on collision
-   * Easily expandable cause of it's inherince structure
+   * Easily expandable cause of it's inheritance structure
    * Renders itself on colored output ASCII matrix and each object can modify it's own render structure